RonalOrtuno/homework-1/README.md

 game.
 I rage but I can't get enough of it.
 Whenever I win I get a sense of being better than my opponents.
 I've tried games like Overwatch 2 and Marval Rivals but neither of those give me a sense of satisfaction like League

+Favorite Artist: I have two currently that are my top favorite music artist.
+Number one would be AURORA.
+I first started listening to her music when I was in my freshman year of Highschool.
+I had to pick a contemporary song for my dance piece and her song Runaway was the one that caught my attention.
+Second place would be Doja Cat.
+I love her as a person and her music.
+She recently released a song called Jealous Type.
+If this is being read, you should definitely give it a listen.